-APC Surge Arrest provides surge protection for power lines, TV coaxial cable, Phone lines and network (All-in-one).
+APC Surge Arrest provides surge protection for power lines, TV coaxial cable, Phone lines, and network (All-in-one).
 Source: APC (American Power Conversion™ Corporation) – brand of Schneider Electric)

 3. Surge protectors for signal cables

 The mentioned above systems will protect equipment from power transients coming from the grid (commercial 110 /220Vac or your own solar/wind farm).
 They would not have however any impact on transients coming along fixed phone lines and coaxial cables (TV, Internet…).
 Typically, these cables carry weak input signals feeding “sensitive” receivers (themselves part of expensive electronics).
-That’s why they must also be protected from power transients by another version of “point-of-use’ protectors.
+That’s why they must also be protected from power transients by another version of “point-of-use protectors.

-Plug-in type cable surge protectors work in a similar way as protectors of electrical lines (in other words they divert transient signals to ground).
+Plug-in type cable surge protectors work in a similar way as protectors of electrical lines (in other words they divert transient signals to the ground).
 Commercially available models have 2 plastic prongs and 1 metal GND prong so they are fully compatible with standard grounded electrical outlets.
-When plugged, they establish the critical contact with the GND wire (part of electrical installation) establishing the discharge path for transients when needed.
-But in difference to electrical plugs, their input and output signals are TV, Internet or phone ones (in other words, they are isolated from Hot and Neutral part of electrical installation.
+When plugged, they establish critical contact with the GND wire (part of the electrical installation) establishing the discharge path for transients when needed.
+But in difference to electrical plugs, their input and output signals are TV, Internet or phone ones (in other words, they are isolated from Hot and Neutral parts of electrical installation.